acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 The majority of users access web resources by using browsers, such as Google Chrome, Mozilla Firefox, and Apple’s Safari, to view and interact with websites.
 Remote computers deliver the content of websites, via the internet, to the users’s computer following a request from the browser.
 In this course, we don’t have time to describe the details of how this content is delivered.
 However, It is important to know the following terminology:

-- server: a computer connected to the internet that provides content on request = client: a computer connected to the internet that requests and receives content
+- *server*: a computer connected to the internet that provides content on request
+- *client*: a computer connected to the internet that requests and receives content

 Usually, the user deliberately makes these requests from the browser either by directly typing in the location of the content that is being requested into the browser’s navigation bar, or, more frequently, by clicking on hyperlinks, or links.
 The browser then uses a set of rules (shared by the client and the server) to initiate the request, and handle the response.